malcolmdzimati/malcolmdzimati/README.md

-Hi, I’m Malcolm Dzimati👋🏿
+### Hi, I’m Malcolm Dzimati👋🏿
--I am currently a Second Year Computer Science student, focusing on: Artificial Intelligence, Data Science and Statistics.
+- I am currently a Second Year Computer Science student, focusing on: Artificial Intelligence, Data Science and Statistics.
--I plan on using this github page to showcase and store fun projects I plan to fill my schedual doing.
+- I plan on using this github page to showcase and store fun projects I plan to fill my schedual doing.
 Mainly focusing on the application of Artificial Intelligence and Machine Learning or data wrangling and data engineering projects and other stuff I find interesting.
--I might also have some of my school projects and assignemnts on here aswell.
+- I might also have some of my school projects and assignemnts on here aswell.

 <!---
 malcolmdzimati/malcolmdzimati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.